-Speak at Predictive Analytics World for Climate Europe 2022
+Speak at Predictive Analytics World for Climate 2023

-Call for Speakers: Predictive Analytics World Climate Europe Conference
+Call for Speakers: Predictive Analytics World Climate Conference

 “My participation as a PAW speaker has benefitted both me professionally, as well as my organization!
 I have found the topic discussions to be a valuable way to keep pulse with this rapidly-changing analytics industry, and the contacts and network have been helpful to share best practices and experiences well-beyond the conference.”

 – Dr. Erika McBride, CPA, Ed.D. , Director at Diamond Systems Analytics

 Great!
 You found your way to the speaker application for PAW Climate.

 Before you submit your application, please read the following information carefully:

 - What are the conferences about?
 The conferences focus on the practical application of predictive & prescriptive analytics, machine & deep learning, data & text mining and related topics in mitigating climate change and cover analytical and technical as well as economical and organizational questions on a strategic and operational level.

 - What is special about this conference series: we are vendor neutral and offer a high-quality event with presentations by experts for experts that provide actionable value.
 We also encourage intensive discussions and Q&A sessions during the event.